iamisti/mdDataTable/README.md

 > Live demo http://iamisti.github.io/mdDataTable/

 Angular material table.
 Complete implementation of google material design based on angular material components.
-This component is optimized for speed, and it's faster then other similar implementations, since it generates a native html table, and browsers are optimized to handle table data.
+This component is optimized for speed, and it's faster then other similar implementations, since it generates a native html table, and browsers are optimized for tables.

 > Angular2 and Angular2 Material version of this plugin is under development.